Ex-Indiana Gov. Daniels won’t seek state’s open Senate seat

 Supporters of Banks had already criticized Daniels as insufficiently conservative and an “old guard Republican,” signaling a line of attack for a nasty intraparty race in the GOP-dominated state.

 Daniels, who was considered a 2012 presidential contender with a conservative fiscal reputation, ended eight years as governor in early 2013 with high approval ratings.
-He stayed in the public eye of the state for the past decade as the high-profile president of Purdue University before stepping down at the end of December.
+He stayed in the public eye for the past decade as the high-profile president of Purdue University before stepping down at the end of December.

 His decision leaves Banks as the only declared candidate some 15 months ahead of Indiana’s 2024 primary.